ismail-safha/full-ecommerce-website-with-next-js-tailwind-css/README.md

     1. insert sample products to mongodb
     2. load products from db in home and product screen
     3. check product count in stock in add to cart

+---

+19. Load Products MongoDB
+    1. load products in home page from mongodb
+    2. load products in product page from mongodb
+    3. use product api to check count in stock in add to cart